|Gray, brown, black, blue, silver, sable, white, red, cream, fawn, and brindle

 Does This Breed Get Along With Other Pets? 🐶 😽

-They do have the potential to get along with other pets, but this will depend on the personality of both pets and how you intend to keep them.
-Ratshi Terriers may never make friends with other pets, but they can be taught to tolerate them.
+They have the potential to get along with other pets, but this will depend on the personality of both pets and how you intend to keep them.
+Ratshi Terriers may never befriend other pets, but they can be taught to tolerate them.

 Rat Terriers have a high prey drive, which is hardly surprising considering their name!
-As a result, Ratshi Terrier pups can inherit this trait, which can make keeping them in the same household as timid cats or rodents a bit of a challenge.
+As a result, Ratshi Terrier pups can inherit this trait, which can make keeping them in the same household as timid cats or rodents challenging.
 They should never be left alone with smaller pets.

-They can get along with other dogs, as long as they feel that they can retreat somewhere if they want to.
+They can get along with other dogs as long as they feel that they can retreat somewhere if they want to.
 Their nervous disposition means they can sometimes go from playing nicely to snapping in a flash.
-They also bond tightly to their owners, which means if your other dog also wants to be close to you, they may both become frustrated with each other.
+They also bond closely with their owners, which means if your other dog wants to be close to you, they may become frustrated.

 Things to Know When Owning a Ratshi Terrier

-Ratshi Terriers might be small, but that doesn’t mean they’re going to slot into your household without making a splash!
-These little pups have plenty of energy and aren’t afraid to let their owners know their opinions.
+Ratshi Terriers might be small, but that doesn’t mean they’ll slot into your household without making a splash!
+They have plenty of energy and aren’t afraid to let their owners know their opinions.

-Choosing to become a pet parent to a Ratshi Terrier is a big commitment in terms of the time and money that you’ll need to provide them with a great life.
-So, before you go ahead and reserve that pup, let’s take a closer look at more things to bear in mind about this breed.
+Choosing to become a pet parent to a Ratshi Terrier is a big commitment in terms of the time and money you’ll need to provide them with a great life.
+So, before you go ahead and reserve that pup, let’s take a closer look at the factors to bear in mind about this breed.

 Food & Diet Requirements 🦴

-Ratshi Terriers will benefit from high-quality food that’s designed specifically for smaller breeds.
-It’s best to choose an age-appropriate blend, so start with a puppy mix and then gradually switch to a food with the correct amount of nutrients for adult dogs as your puppy reaches maturity.
+Ratshi Terriers benefit from high-quality food that’s designed specifically for smaller breeds.
+It’s best to choose an age-appropriate blend, so start with a puppy mix and then gradually switch to a food with the correct amount of nutrients for adult dogs as your puppy matures.

-Ratshi Terriers are intelligent and eager to please their owners.
-But as with any Terrier breed, they also have a stubborn streak, which means they can be a little too difficult to handle for first-time dog owners.
-Positive reinforcement is one of the best techniques to use with these pups, as they prefer to work for rewards and praise.
-You will need to be consistent and firm in what you expect from your pup, or these smart little dogs won’t hesitate to see if they can bend the rules.
+Ratshi Terriers are intelligent and eager to please their owners, but like any Terrier, they also have a stubborn streak, which means they can be a little too tricky to handle for first-time dog owners.
+Positive reinforcement is one of the best techniques for these pups, as they prefer to work for rewards and praise.
+You must be consistent and firm in what you expect from your pet, or these smart little dogs won’t hesitate to see if they can bend the rules.

-Socialization from a young age is vital for a Ratshi Terrier, to make sure they don’t become excessively wary of strangers and other dogs.
-Nipping can be a problem with this breed, so it’s important to build confidence in your pup from a young age, and puppy training classes are perfect for this.
+Socialization from a young age is vital for a Ratshi Terrier to ensure they don’t become excessively wary of strangers and other dogs.
+Nipping can be a problem, so it’s important to build confidence in your pup from a young age, and puppy training classes are incredibly helpful.

 One area of training that can be a challenge is toilet training.
-Plenty of positive reinforcement, as well as being clear about where your pup can go to the toilet, will help, as will a healthy dose of patience!
-If you’ve signed up for puppy training classes, then your trainer will be able to offer plenty of excellent advice to help your particular pup overcome this problem.
+Plenty of positive reinforcement and being clear about where your pup can go to the toilet will help, as will a healthy dose of patience!
+If you’ve signed up for puppy training classes, your trainer can provide excellent advice to help your pup overcome this problem.

-How much grooming your Ratshi Terrier needs is going to depend on the type of coat that they inherit.
-As a hybrid breed, it’s impossible to predict certain characteristics of the Ratshi Terrier with any accuracy.
-Given that the Rat Terrier has a short coat and the Shih Tzu a long coat, your pup could end up with a wide range of possible coat types!
+How much grooming your Ratshi Terrier needs will depend on the type of coat they inherit.
+As a hybrid breed, it’s impossible to predict some characteristics of the Ratshi Terrier with any accuracy.
+Given that the Rat Terrier has a short coat and the Shih Tzu has a long coat, your pup could end up with a wide range of possible coat types!

-Their coats shouldn’t shed too much, but again, the amount of dropped hair is going to depend on the type, length, and texture of coat that your pup inherits.
+A litter may have some with shorter coats, others with long coats, and a few will be somewhere between the two!
+The medium-length, slightly wiry coat seems the most common, however.
+Their coats shouldn’t shed too much, but again, the amount of dropped hair is going to depend on the type, length, and texture of the coat that your pup inherits.